Vital Records Online

 Tracking

-When manually mailing your birth certificate request to the CDPH-VR, it is optional to include a self-addressed stamped envelope with your application.
-It's recommended to purchase mail tracking to guarantee timely handling and secure delivery of your vital records.
-Once your certificate is mailed from the state office, they are not responsible for lost or misdirected certificates.
+If manually mailing a death certificate request to the CDPH-VR, including a self-addressed stamped envelope with your application is optional.
+Purchasing mail tracking is recommended to guarantee timely handling and secure delivery of your vital records to your address.
+Once the state office mails your certificate, they are not responsible for lost or misdirected certificates.

 frequently asked questions